TLii/workflows/README.md

 # workflows
+This repository hosts my reusable workflows and workflow templates.
+Use them if you wish, but please understand I will not provide any support.
+Workflows might also change at any time.
 ## check_upstream_head
 Checks upstream repository for last commit id and outputs true if it differs from recorded onw.
 ### Inputs